A person is using a tablet displaying a budgeting app with a dollar sign icon, surrounded by a pen, notepad, and plant on a wooden table.

 Are You Selling Something That People Need or Just Want?

-Not all businesses need to be necessary, but if you’re selling something people can live without, you’ll need a strategy to keep them buying even when money is tight.
+Not all businesses need to be essential, but if you’re selling something people can live without, you’ll need a strategy to keep them buying even when money is tight.

 Recession-Proof Business Ideas

-**If your business is more “want” than “need,” target affordability, added worth, or repackaging as a money-saving solution.
+**If your business is more “want” than “need,” focus on affordability, added worth, or repackaging as a money-saving solution.

 If Your Business Were a Superhero, What Would Its Superpower Be?